Skip to Main Content

 Takeaway

-Every legitimate business must comply with local, state and federal payroll taxes.
+Every legitimate business must comply with local, state and federal payroll tax regulations.
 But without properly understanding how to calculate them, tax management can be a tall order.
 Read about the most common employer payroll taxes, their penalties and how to simplify compliance.

 Navigating employer payroll taxes can feel like a maze, especially for new business owners or those assuming payroll duties for the first time.
 Despite their complexities, these taxes fund essential government programs.
 And every legitimate business in America should ensure compliance with local, state and federal laws.

-From the intricacies of Social Security and Medicare taxes to understanding federal and state unemployment taxes, we’ll demystify the complexities of these obligations.
+From the intricacies of Social Security and Medicare taxes to understanding federal and state unemployment taxes, we’ll demystify these obligations.
 We’ll also:

 • explain all the different types of payroll taxes